CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide670DeployDocker.md

 #### **Introduction**

-In this section we will create a second build job to run the container we created in Part 6 on the Kubernetes Cluster we set up in Step 7, and set up a pipeline to automate and link both jobs
+In this section we will create a second build job to run the container we created on the Kubernetes Cluster we set up.

 Let’s get started!